vergisodd/Credit-Risk-Intelligence-System/README.md

 Average Precision is evaluated against an 8.07% default base rate, which makes it more meaningful than accuracy for this imbalanced classification problem.

 This project does **not** claim to automate lending decisions.
 The model is used to prioritize applicants for manual review and to support analyst decision-making.

 ---

-## Why This Project Matters

-Most student machine learning projects stop at model accuracy.

-This project goes further by treating credit risk as an operational decision problem:

-- Which applicants should be routed to manual review?
-- What threshold should be used for review prioritization?
-- How many defaults are captured at different review capacities?
-- Which features are driving applicant-level risk predictions?
-- Are sensitive or proxy attributes creating fairness concerns?
-- Are model scores calibrated enough to support decision-making?
-- What monitoring signals would matter before production use?

-The goal is not only to build a predictive model, but to show how model outputs can be governed, explained, monitored, and translated into a practical risk-review workflow.

----